mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 Similar to buses and branches, the input units can be changed to units other than per-units using different macros.

 !!! note "Info"
-    It is recommended to refer to the documentation for the [`addGenerator!`](@ref addGenerator!) function, which explains all the keywords used in the function.
+    It is recommended to refer to the documentation for the [`addGenerator!`](@ref addGenerator!) function, where we have provided a list of all the keywords that can be used.

 ---